-Are cargo lines marked with the following: ] 4 a) Maximum allowable working pressure b) Date of the latest annual pressure test 5 Is the manifold equipped with the correct sized reducer Log 6 Is the presentation flange within ANSI/ASME requirements for the berth and is the face smooth and in good condition (no scratches, no pitting etc.) 7 If item 6 is deficient, did you consider replacement of reducers 8 Are all bolts on reducer fully tightened and there are no missing bolts 9 Did you request Juaymah Control platform to vacuum cargo lines 10 Is drip tray empty and contains no liquids

-Cargo Hose Connection:
+No. Yes No Log Bow & Deck: All equipment in the bow should be ready for use : a) Crowbar 1 b) Hammer c) Axe d) Shackles connected to messenger line 2 Are both anchors stowed & secured 3 Is O2 content in cargo tanks below 8% 0, % Ship manifolds: Are cargo lines marked with the following: a) Maximum allowable working pressure 4 b) Date of the latest annual pressure test Is the manifold equipped with the correct sized reducer 5 Log Is the presentation flange within ANSI/ASME requirements for the berth and is the 6 face smooth and in good condition (no scratches, no pitting etc.) If item 6 is deficient, did you consider replacement of reducers 7 Are all bolts on reducer fully tightened and there are no missing bolts Did you request Juaymah Control platform to vacuum cargo lines 8 0 10 Is drip tray empty and contains no liquids Cargo Hose Connection:

+11

-11 Are manifold faces & hose face greased 12 Are new gaskets being used 13 Are gaskets in good condition with no signs of tear & wear 14 Is there a bolt in every hole 15 Are bolts used of the correct size 16 Is each bolt tightened uniformly to distribute the load 17 Is each bolt tightened uniformly to ensure a leak free seal 18 Are manifolds not in use blanked with steel flanges 19 Are flanges thickness match manifolds thickness 20 Are cargo hoses supported with straps maintaining horizontal elevation 21 Are the cargo hoses, if leaning on the ship side saddle rail, clear of any sharp edges.
+Are manifold faces & hose face greased

+12 Are new gaskets being used

+13 Are gaskets in good condition with no signs of tear & wear

+14 Is there a bolt in every hole

+15 Are bolts used of the correct size

+16 Is each bolt tightened uniformly to distribute the load 17 Is each bolt tightened uniformly to ensure a leak free seal18 Are manifolds not in use blanked with steel flanges Are flanges thickness match manifolds thickness Are cargo hoses supported with straps maintaining horizontal elevation 21 Are the cargo hoses, if leaning on the ship side saddle rail, clear of any sharp edges.
 22 If the ship does not require bunkers, is the bunker hose secured to the ships rail.

-Advice Control of Readiness:

-23 Did you request Pressure test

-24 Did you confirm with Juaymah Control loading system is pressurized to 35 psi Log

-Visual Checks During pressure test:

-What is the status on: 1
+Advice Control of Readiness: 23 Did you request Pressure test 24 Did you confirm with Juaymah Control loading system is pressurized to 35 psi Loa Visual Checks During pressure test: What is the status on: 25 a) Manifold b) Flotation hoses